thermostatix/datascience-bootstrapper/README.md

 ### How do I stop this madness?
 Go back to your terminal window and hit Ctrl-C (or Cmd-C on MacOS).
 That stops the Notebook server.
-But before going there you might want to close the browser tab / window with the Notebook running as well...
+But before going there you might want to close the browser tab  window with the Notebook running as well...

 Continuing your work to save the world?
 Simply open up a terminal window again, run the following in sequence:
 (assuming you did NOT provide an alternative name for your virtual environment)

 ```
-. venv/bin/activate
+. venvbinactivate
 jupyter notebook <notebook-name>
 ```